UnbreakableKid/react-class/lessons/2 - React/2e - Component Exercise.md

 ## Part 3

-The card component should be agnostic about the content it receives.
+The card component should be agnostic about the content/body it receives.
 Let's update the Card component to make that happen.
 No instructions are provided for this part, as it is a challenge for you to figure out how to make the Card component agnostic about the content it receives.

 ## Part 4

 Let's create a new component called `CardList` that will render a list of cards.
-The `CardList` component should accept an array of objects as props, where each object represents a card with a title and content.
+The `CardList` component should accept an array of Cards as props, where each object represents a card with a title and content.
 To test this, create cards with diffeerent contents, i.e different colors, font sizes, etc.

 ### Instructions